pacman-project/pacman-demo/ros_pkgs/README.md

 The subfolders are organized according to the topic is inside.
 Each folder, including this one, is a ROS metapackage, that is, a collection of packages.
 This is just a matter of file/package organization, however, each package can be used independently of where it is located.
 The main folders we have are

-* `controllers` self-explained, contains code related to controllers we develop for the available hardware.
+* `controllers` self-explains, contains code related to controllers we develop for the available hardware.
 * `definitions` contains the messages we should be using to communicate between the ROS packages, initially thought to be similar to the PaCMan defs in c++.
 However, it might be the case that these messages are redundant with respect to the ones already available in ROS.
 * `demos` contains code related to the demos we perform.
 Typically, all logic/state/information flow management should be here.
 * `hardware` contains the geometric and dynnamic description of the available hardware.
 Any change in the geometry of the robots should be updated here, and not in the c++ code, such as adding connectors, mounting different hands, and so on.
-* `perception` self-explained, contains code related to perception algorithms we develop for the available hardware.
+* `perception` self-explains, contains code related to perception algorithms we develop for the available hardware.
-* `planners` self-explained, contais code related to the planning algorithms we develop for the available hardware.
+* `planners` self-explains, contais code related to the planning algorithms we develop for the available hardware.
 * `ros_pkgs` is the folder defining that this is a meta-package.

 You can find more details on how to build/use the (meta-)packages in their spcific README files.